-As a part of Project 2996, I also wrote about another individual I had never met.
-Never heard her name, either.
-I only knew her as a part of a group: The people who perished on 9/11/2001.
+As a part of Project 2996, I'm going to write to you about another individual I never met.
+I've never heard her name, either.
+I only knew her as a part of a group: The people who perished on 9/11.

 Sandy Bradshaw: 38, Loving wife, mother of two, stewardess on Flight 93 on 9/11/01.
-Fourteen years have now passed, and her two children are in their teens.
-Her son Nathan was a baby, and her daughter Alexandria, at age three, little more than one when their mother was taken from them.
+Fifteen years have now passed, and her two children are in their teens.
+Her son Nathan was a baby, and her daughter Alexandria, little more than one when their mother was taken from them.

 Sandy, along with four siblings, grew up on a chicken ranch, of all places, but she dreamed of "flying the friendly skies" as a stewardess.
 She first became a "stew" for US Airways in 1990, but was laid off five months later.
 She met the man who was to become her husband, working as a pilot for US Air.
 By December of that same year, she was working for United Airlines.

 She'd been working as a stewardess for over ten years, but with the arrival of her babies, she was cutting back her hours to spend more time with them.
 She was only making two, two day trips a month, the minimum amount of time she could work, when she took off on that fateful day.

 Phil Bradshaw got a phone call from his wife that morning: